Molly Miller: Awards

 On June 24, 2025, the Springfield, Missouri, News-Leader ranked Miller number 4 among its top 25 coaches in the first 25 years of the 21st century in southwest Missouri.

 Personal

 Miller married Derek Miller in September 2012.
-Derek is a Missouri State University graduate where he played college football and currently works as a CRNA.
+Derek is a Missouri State University graduate where he played college football and works as a CRNA.
 The couple has two children, daughter Crosby and son Cy.